DS-100/su20/syllabus.md

 ### Lecture

 - There are 4 lectures per week over the summer.
-- **Lectures will be entirely pre-recorded**, in a format that is optimized for online learning (short videos with "Quick Check" problems in between).
+- **Lectures will be entirely pre-recorded**, in a format that is optimized for online learning (short 5-10 minute videos with conceptual problems in between).
 Lecture videos will be released on the mornings of Monday, Tuesday, Wednesday, and Thursday (or the night before).
   - Some of these will be from previous semesters, and some will be recorded this summer by the instructors.
   - Lecture videos will be posted on YouTube.
-Each “lecture” will be an html page linked on the course website, with multiple videos stacked together with in-line questions.
-Supplementary code will be provided.
+Each “lecture” will be an html page linked on the course website, containing videos and links to slides and code.
+  - There are "Quick Check" conceptual questions in between each lecture video, linked on the lecture webpage.
+These are meant for you to check your understanding of the concepts that were just introduced.
+These are not graded.
   - Each lecture will also have a Piazza thread for students to ask questions.
-- In order to facilitate some interaction, instructors will be holding **2 live "lecture recap sessions" per week**.
-They will be an hour long, hosted via Zoom on Tuesdays and Thursdays, from 6:30-7:30 PM (and will be recorded).
+- In order to facilitate some interaction, instructors will be holding **one live "lecture recap" per week**.
+It will be an hour long, hosted via Zoom on Fridays from 12-1PM (and will be recorded).
 Most notably, **we will not introduce new concepts in these recap sessions**; instead, they’ll consist of:
   - Answering students’ questions.
   - Going over challenging problems (past exam problems, or more generally forcing students to push outside of what they’ve already learned).
-  - Assignment recaps and previews (e.g. “in this next assignment, you’ll be doing _____”).
   - Other high-level overviews as deemed necessary.
 - Some special lectures will be live (such as the first lecture, last lecture, and any guest lectures).
 Specifics will be on Piazza.